EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 ========================

 Great, all set.
 Now it is time to run an Ethereum full node.
-You need to run an Execution Layer client and a Consensus Layer client at the same time.
+You need to **run an Execution Layer client and a Consensus Layer client at the same time**.

 In this Quick Start Guide we will run the :guilabel:`Geth` EL and the :guilabel:`Lighthouse` CL client.